 Discover exactly what top Broadway casting directors, actors, and accompanists really think about audition books in this new free course from TheoryWorks.

 Too many actors walk into the audition room with messy cuts in poorly organized books.
 Before even singing a note, they've shot themselves in the foot.
-Knowing how to prepare, organize, and select music for your audition book can give you a critical leg up in presenting yourself as a pro and someone to be taken seriously.
+Knowing how to prepare, organize, and select music for your audition book can give you a critical leg up in presenting yourself as a pro and tells everyone that you are someone to be taken seriously.

 In this free course, created by TheoryWorks, we'll hear from a host of casting directors, vocal coaches, accompanists, and actors on how to put together the audition books that get the gigs.
 In the process, you'll learn how to choose the music for your book, how to mark your music for your accompanist, and how to organize your book.